Minimize Distractions to Improve your Writing Focus and Productivity

 The moment you stop writing and start responding to an email, you are voluntarily interrupting your chain of thoughts and drifting away from the task at hand.

-A better approach is to assign an hour or two each day to catch up on your correspondence so you are not tempted to respond to emails while you’re writing.
+A better approach is to assign an hour or two each day to catch up on your correspondence, so you are not tempted to respond to emails while you’re writing.

-Smart phones may be smart, but they’re making us dumber by the minute!
+Smartphones may be smart, but they’re making us dumber by the minute!
 Why else would we allow a gadget to control our lives?

-In this day and age, when adults are texting while driving and children are suffering from sleep disorders due to excessive phone use, I highly recommend that you become mindful of your phone usage ASAP, especially when you sit down to write.
+Today, when adults are texting while driving and children are suffering from sleep disorders due to excessive phone use, I highly recommend that you become mindful of your phone usage ASAP, especially when you sit down to write.

 Buzzing with notifications from FB, Twitter, LinkedIn, Skype, WhatsApp, etc, your hand phone is like a merry-go-round that promises wonderful experiences, turning you into a fun-seeking child who can’t wait to join the joyride.
 Don’t do it!